Esther U. Muinjangue

 Paul received his BSc in Economics and his MSc in Quantitative Development Economics from the University of Warwick.
 In 2016 he was awarded an Honorary Doctorate in Law (LLD), also by the University of Warwick.

-The title of her presentation is: The never-ending crises of neoliberal capitalism.
+Title of her presentation is: The never-ending crises of neoliberal capitalism.
 Political action and social work in the post-Covid19 world.

 Dimitra – Dora Teloni MA, PhD is Assistant Professor in the Department of Social Work, University of West Attica Greece.
 Her research interests focus on radical social work, antiracist social work, refugees, social work and movements, poverty and community action.